tfp-photonics/treams/docs/examples.rst

    :language: python
    :lines: 12

-Examining the call of `ptsa` in this example shows a simple structure.
-We use the :class:`ptsa.TMatrix` for our object and then define the sphere.
+Examining the call of `treams` in this example shows a simple structure.
+We use the :class:`treams.TMatrix` for our object and then define the sphere.
 As a minimum the maximal multipole order has to be given, then the vacuum wave number.
 Then, we define the radius and finally the relative permittivities.
 The materials are given from the inside to the outside.

 .. note::

-  The method :func:`ptsa.TMatrix.sphere` is actually more general.
+   The method :func:`treams.TMatrix.sphere` is actually more general.
 It can calculate the T-matrix of spherical core-shell particles with an arbitrary number of shells.
    Also, each material can be chiral.

 Now, we want to create a cluster of these T-matrices: